Skip to main page content

 - How do I get my visa?

-- Once you are admitted, the UT International Office will notify you about how to apply for your visa.
+- You must submit the Certificate of Financial Responsibility in order to obtain the required documents for a visa.
+If an offer of admission is made, the UT International Office will notify you about how to apply for your visa.

 - If I am admitted, is it possible to defer my arrival until the following year?

-- If compelling reasons arise, you may apply to defer admission to the next academic year
+- If compelling reasons arise, you may request to defer your admission to the following academic year.

 - Can LL.M. students transfer into the J.D. program?